-The Senior VCAL Certificate is designed for students who are interested in practical hands on option for learning.
+The Senior VCAL Certificate is designed for students who are interested in practical hands-on options for learning.
 It is designed for students who have demonstrated that they are able to work independently, in a team, and are self-motivated learners.
 Senior VCAL students are required to complete the compulsory strands of Literacy, Work-Related, Personal development and Numeracy.
 Additionally, VCAL students must complete an accredited Vocational Education and Training (VET) curriculum component as part of their VCAL program.
 The enrolment for the VET subject is completed separately to the enrolment for the VCAL program.
 Students may also choose to enrol in additional VCE subjects based on interest and ability.

-VCAL Requirement Level Subject Name Work-Related Strands - students develop and consolidate their VCAL Work-Related Strands employability skills such as teamwork, organization, planning, and OR Industry and Enterprise communication.
-This takes the form of a group project with a major VCE Any "Technology" subject, ie focus on OH&S skills.
-Students will be required to undertake research, VCE Wood Tech, Food Tech, planning, oral presentations as well as a 'Structured Work Placement'. etc. Literacy Strands -focuses on a range of writing, reading and VCAL Senior Literacy comprehension tasks over the year.
-These include narrative, OR instructional, summative, positional writing.
-Students begin the year VCE English working on a theme, followed by individual research topics and group VCE Literature projects.
-Students are required to produce a range of writing presented VCE English Language in different forms, participate in oral presentations and 'teach' their own instructional class.
-Industry Strands - Students choose a VET certificate in an area they VET Any certificates 2, 3, 4 are interested in perusing a career in the future. (refer to the IMVC VET Course (please note Cert 3&4 Handbook for further information) usually have a prerequisite of a Cert 1&2) Personal Development Strands - students develop and consolidate a VCAL Personal Development range of personal skills through their work in community projects.
+VCAL Requirement Level Subject Name Work-Related Strands - students develop and consolidate their VCAL Work-Related Skills Strand employability skills such as teamwork, organization, planning, and communication.
+This takes the form of a group project with a major focus on OH&S skills.
+Students will be required to undertake research, planning, oral presentations as well as a 'Structured Work Placement'.
+Literacy Strands -focuses on a range of writing, reading and VCAL Senior Literacy comprehension tasks over the year.
+These include narrative, instructional, summative, positional writing.
+Students begin the year working on a theme, followed by individual research topics and group projects.
+Students are required to produce a range of writing presented in different forms and participate in oral presentations.
+Industry Strands - Students choose a VET certificate in an area they VET Any certificates 2, 3, 4 are interested in pursuing a career in the future.
+(Refer to the IMVC Course (please note Cert 3&4 have VET Handbook for further information). a prerequisite of a Cert 1&2).
+Personal Development Strands - students develop and consolidate a VCAL Personal Development range of personal skills through their work in community projects.
 An important and critical component is working in teams, planning and managing resources, oral presentations and coordinating a major event.
-Numeracy Strands - if students have not successfully completed a VCE Foundation Maths numeracy/maths unit at a VCE/VCAL level prior to enrolling in the VCE General Maths Senior VCAL program, they will be required to complete one Unit of Maths.
-The choice of Maths will be dependent on timetabling constraints.
+Numeracy Strands - if students have not successfully completed a VCE Foundation Maths numeracy/maths unit at a VCE/VCAL level prior to enrolling in the Senior VCAL program, they will be required to complete one Unit of Maths.